Join operation and ${\mathcal A}$-finite map-germs: Elementary join maps

 In Proposition \ref{FamilyA-Finite}, we obtain a family of $\A$-finite map-germs joining the identity and one parameterized curve.
 A possible question is: Given two parameterized curves $\phi_1$ and $\phi_2$, is there a map $H$ such that the map-germ $(\phi_1 * \phi_2)_H$ is $\A$-finite?
-We illustrate this problem with an example, which motivates the next result in which we join a finite number of parameterized curves.
+We illustrate this problem with an example to motivate the next result in which we join a finite number of parameterized curves.